CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/taskle/logic/Logic.java)

+Sequence flow of how `Logic` works:

 1. `Logic` uses the `Parser` class to parse the user command.
-2. `History` saves the commands that `LogicManager` executes.
-3. `Parser` uses the CommandParser classes to parse the command.
+2. `Parser` uses the CommandParser classes to parse the command.
-4. It returns a `Command` object which is executed by the `LogicManager`.
+3. It returns a `Command` object which is executed by the `LogicManager`.
-5. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+4. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
-6. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+5. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("remove 1")` API call.<br><br>
 <img align="center" src="images/RemoveTaskSdForLogic.png">